Aigburth: Education

 The Aigburth Park halls of residence of Liverpool Hope University are located close to the railway line on St Michael's Road.
 Up towards Mossley Hill are the former University of Liverpool Carnatic Halls of Residence built in between Elmswood and Carnatic Roads.
 These are closed, pending redevelopment.
 On the piece of land between Mossley Hill Road and Barkhill Road is the IM Marsh Campus of Liverpool John Moores University, where the Faculty of Education, Health and Community is based.
 Secondary schools in Aigburth include St Margaret's Church of England Academy and Auckland College, a private school for ages 5–18.
 State primary schools in Aigburth are Sudley Infants and Sudley Juniors as well as St Michael-in-the-Hamlet Primary.

 Prior to the reorganisation of secondary education in Liverpool in the 1980s, Aigburth was also home to Aigburth Vale Comprehensive School for Girls, formerly Aigburth Vale High School for Girls, which merged with Quarry Bank School to form Calderstones School.

 Transport

 The area is served by Aigburth railway station on the Northern Line of the Merseyrail network, located some distance from larger residential areas.
 St Michaels railway station is also situated in the area, at the bottom of Southwood Road.

 Sport

 South Liverpool F.C., Liverpool Cricket Club, a regular home venue of Lancashire County Cricket Club, and Sefton Park Cricket Club, are located in Aigburth.

-St Margaret's Cricket and Community Sports Centre houses Respect 4 All, an official charity of Liverpool Football Club offering free football sports coaching for the disabled.
+St Margaret's Cricket and Community Sports Centre houses Respect 4 All, an official charity of Liverpool Football Club offering free football sports coaching for disabled people.